troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 "Yeah, our monitoring showed some weird numbers the hours before the downtime" "So....why didn't you check then"
 "Well, we were hoping it would eventually go away and after a while it seemed like it had fixed itself"

+Proactivity is also listed as the number 1 habit of [highly effective people](https://www.stephencovey.com/7habits/7habits-habit1.php).

 ### Experience